Background pattern

 Choose your injection site.

-You can inject in the abdomen (stomach area), the thigh or the back of your arm.
-For arm injections, you may need help from someone else.
+You can inject into the abdomen (stomach area), thigh, or the back of your arm.
+For injection in the arm, you may need help from another person.

 Alternate the injection site.
-DO NOTinject in the same spot every time.
-For example, if your last injection was in the left thigh, your next injection should be in the right thigh, the abdomen or the back of either arm.
+DO NOTinject into the same spot every time.
+For example, if your last injection was in the left thigh, your next injection should be in the right thigh, abdomen, or the back of either arm.

 1f

 Prepare your skin.
-Clean the skin with an alcohol wipe.
-Let the area where you will inject dry naturally before injecting the medicine.
+Clean the skin with an alcohol swab.
+Let the injection site dry naturally before injecting the medicine.

 2